akka/akka.github.com/blog/_posts/2017-10-13-native-akka-streams-in-spring-web-and-boot-via-alpakka.md

 }
 ```

-And right away you're able to return Akka Streams in your endpoints, like this for example:
+And right away you're able to return Akka Streams in your Spring Web (thus also Spring Boot) endpoints, like this for example:

 ```
 import akka.NotUsed;